Thunar file manager slow to start

 Execution time :: C & Win

 Once in a while I happen to have to know how much time a certain function needs to be executed.
 While many programming languages have built in functions (time in Python, System.nanoTime() in Java and so on) to get this information, C doesn’t appear to have one.
-There is timec.h but it appears to be quite inaccurate, so if extremely high accuracy is needed we have to rely on something else; the downside is that these much more reliable libraries are not platform independent. …
+There is timec.h but it appears to be quite inaccurate, so if extremely high accuracy is needed we have to rely on something else; the downside is that these much more reliable libraries are not platform independent.
+For Windows platform Microsoft suggests to use QueryPerformanceFrequency method and so I did.
+Digging through Google I found a post in which a guy posted some C++ code he used to query system time, I’ve adapted it and used it in my program.
+For future reference I’m going to post it here. …

 Posted on